MCU Connection Guide

 Prerequisites

-MCUmust be the mainboard, not a toolboard. - Firmware Type: Confirm that your FLY mainboard firmware is USB firmware or USB bridge CAN firmware.
+MCUmust be the mainboard, not a toolboard. - Firmware type: Confirm that your FLY mainboard firmware is USB firmware or USB-to-CAN bridge firmware.
 This guide does not apply to other types.

 -